Carl Benedikt Frey

 Carl Benedikt Frey is a Swedish-German economist and economic historian.
-He is the Dieter Schwarz Associate Professor of AI & Work at the Oxford Internet Institute and a Fellow of Mansfield College, University of Oxford.
-He is also Director of the Future of Work Programme and Oxford Martin Citi Fellow at the Oxford Martin School.
+He is the Dieter Schwarz Professor of Political Economy and Technology at the Oxford Internet Institute and a Fellow of Mansfield College, University of Oxford.
+He is widely known for his 2013 paper with Maike Osborne, "The Future of Employment," which estimated that 47% of US jobs were at high risk of automation, becoming one of the first and most cited works on AI's impact on labor markets.

-He is the author of The Technology Trap (2019), a widely discussed book comparing historical and modern technological revolutions and Frey is also known for a 2013 study estimating that 47% of U.S. jobs were susceptible to computerization.

-His latest book How Progress Ends: Technology, Innovation, and the Fate of Nations, published by Princeton University Press (2025) is shortlisted for the Financial Times Business Book of the Year Award.
+Frey is also the author of The Technology Trap (2019) and How Progress Ends (2025), which was a finalist for the Lionel Gelber Prize and the Financial Times Business Book of the Year Award.

+He has written for newspapers and magazines such as the Financial Times, The Economist (By Invitation), The New York Times, The Wall Street Journal, Foreign Affairs, Wired and Scientific American.

 Career

 Frey was born in Stockholm, Sweden.
 After attending Katedralskolan, he studied economics, history and management at Lund University.
-Developing a strong interest in economic history and technological change, Frey completed his PhD in 2011 under the supervision of Knut Blind at the Max Planck Institute for Innovation and Competition in Munich.
-He subsequently joined the Oxford Martin School where he founded the programme on the Future of Work with support from Citigroup.
+Developing a strong interest in economic history and technological change, Frey completed his PhD at the Max Planck Institute for Innovation and Competition in Munich.
+He subsequently joined the Oxford Martin School where he founded the programme on the Future of Work.
 Between 2012 and 2014, he was teaching at the Department of Economic History at Lund University.

-In 2012, Frey became an Economics Associate of Nuffield College and Senior Fellow at the Institute for New Economic Thinking, both University of Oxford.
-He remains a Senior Fellow of the Department of Economic History at Lund University, and a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA).
-In 2019, he joined the World Economic Forum's Global Future Council on the New Economic Agenda, as well as the Bretton Woods Committee.
-And in 2020, he became a member of the Global Partnership on Artificial Intelligence (GPAI) – a multistakeholder initiative to guide the responsible development and use of AI, hosted by the OECD.
+In 2012, Frey became an economics associate of Nuffield College and Senior Fellow at the Institute for New Economic Thinking, both University of Oxford.
+He remains a visiting fellow of the Department of Economic History at Lund University.
 In May 2023, he was appointed the Dieter Schwarz Associate Professor of Artificial Intelligence and Work at the Oxford Internet Institute and became a Fellow of Mansfield College, Oxford.

-Frey’s research and viewpoints frequently appear in global media.
-His academic work has been featured in over 100 news outlets including The Economist, The New York Times, Time Magazine, The New Yorker, Le Monde, and Frankfurter Allgemeine Zeitung.
-In addition to being interviewed by journalists, Frey actively contributes to public discourse through opinion pieces.
-He is a regular op-ed contributor to major newspapers and magazines such as the Financial Times, The Wall Street Journal, Foreign Affairs, and Scientific American.

-Research
+Research and publications

+Frey studies how technological change reshapes labour markets, cities, and long-run economic growth — and why societies sometimes embrace new technologies and sometimes resist them.
+The economics bibliographic database IDEAS/RePEc ranks him among the top 5% of economists under a number of criteria.